 Then the news broke that Thrawn would feature in the TV series Star Wars: Rebels, as well as a new novel about Thrawn's origins by his creator Timothy Zahn himself!
 So Star Wars: Thrawn makes Mitth'raw'nuruodo canon, but what of Zahn's original Expanded Universe trilogy?
 Does that become canon?
 Well according to the book's timeline, no it does not.
 However, neither is Thrawn's original encounter with the Empire in the Expanded Universe short story Mist Encounter contradicted.
 If anything Star Wars: Thrawn actually expands upon it.
 There are also references to a certain Star Destroyer and past characters that will bring a smile to fans faces, as well as mention of an evil presence lurking in the Unknown Regions.

 In Star Wars: Thrawn Zahn allows the reader into Thrawn's head.
 Each chapter is preceded by his thoughts on strategy and tactics allowing us to see just why he is such a brilliant strategist, not just on the battlefield but also with seemingly innocuous conversation.
 And we discover how it is that an alien is able to rise so quickly within the ranks of a politically xenophobic hierarchy.
 It's these scenes of political wrangling and intrigue, as well as Thrawn's outmanoeuvring of an enemy fleet with minimal destruction, that are the highlights of the book.

-STAR WARS: THRAWN / AUTHOR: TIMOTHY ZAHN / PUBLISHER: CENTURY / RELEASE DATE: OUT NOW
+STAR WARS: THRAWN / AUTHOR: TIMOTHY ZAHN / PUBLISHER: ARROW / RELEASE DATE: OUT NOW